<< Yesterday

 1961 In the Yankees' 8-6 victory over the Angels, Yogi Berra collects his 2000th career hit, a fifth-inning two-run single off Ken McBride.
 A huge cake is rolled out in LA's Wrigley Field to celebrate the Bronx Bombers backstop's milestone, all accomplished while wearing pinstripes.

 1962 At Fenway Park, Earl Wilson, the Red Sox's first black hurler, strikes out five batters and walks four en route to no-hitting the Angels, 2-0.
-The 27 -year-old right-hander from Ponchatoula (LA) also drives in the first run of the game when he goes deep in the third inning off loser Bo Belinsky, who pitched a no-hitter against the Orioles last month.
+The 27-year-old right-hander from Ponchatoula (LA) also drives in the game's first run when he goes deep in the third inning off loser Bo Belinsky, who pitched a no-hitter against the Orioles last month.

 1963 In a clear message of support for the German people, President John F. Kennedy delivers his iconic "Ich bin ein Berliner" (I am a Berliner) speech from the steps of the Rathaus Schoneberg in front of an audience estimated at 450,000.
 Large crowds greet JFK with banners during his visit, including one that reads, "Let's Go Mets."